Northern Italy & Cinque Terre Walking Tour11 days Walking Tours

 There are endless possibilities for your free day in Florence.
 Check out the finest collection of Renaissance art at the Uffizi Gallery.
 Wander the romantic Arno River.
 View Michelangelo’s David at the Accademia Galleria.
 Or, venture into the countryside on our group excursion to San Gimignano.
 After discovering the hilltown’s collection of medieval towers, sit back and sample regional wines, olive oils and balsamic vinegars from local producers at a wine tasting and lunch.

-San Gimignano: Medieval Sights & Tuscan Flavors $79* pp
+Optional Excursion - San Gimignano: Medieval Sights & Tuscan Flavors $79*pp Details

 Travel the beautiful Tuscan countryside to discover the medieval village of San Gimignano.
 During the Renaissance, the rival Guelph and Ghibelline political factions flexed their muscles by constructing tall towers throughout San Gimignano; fourteen of those towers survive today.
 Later, visit a local winery for a taste of the area's wines and a samples of olive oil and balsamic vinegar that you simply won't find anywhere else.
 Then, enjoy lasagna during a light lunch.

 This morning your trip comes to a close as a Go Ahead representative escorts you to the airport for your flight home.

 Passport & Visa